 There are many options for planned gifts ranging from simple bequests to complex trusts:

 Naming the Benton Community Foundation as the recipient of a testamentary gift in your will or trust is an easy way to leave a legacy.
 In addition to cash, you can gift stocks, real estate, and personal property via a bequest.
 You may contribute a specific dollar amount, a percentage of your estate or the residual of your estate in this manner.
 Your estate will receive a charitable deduction for the full donation, so your individual beneficiaries (family members and friends) will not pay estate tax on the gifted assets.
-E-mail us for sample language to include in your will or trust.

 You can also leave a legacy by naming BCF as a beneficiary of your life insurance, pension plan or IRA.
 By so doing, you may be able to avoid significant and unanticipated tax penalties.
 Your retirement plan is tax-deferred only until death.
 If left to an individual other than your spouse, your retirement fund is subject to multiple taxes.
 Contributing your retirement fund to charity can reduce or eliminate these taxes completely and make a significant impact on the community.